allegroai/clearml-docs/docs/guides/datasets/data_man_cifar_classification.md

     transform=transform
 )
 ```

+In cases like this, where you use a dataset in a task, you can have the dataset's ID stored in the task’s
+hyperparameters.
+Passing `alias=<dataset_alias_string>` stores the dataset’s ID in the
+`dataset_alias_string` parameter in the experiment's **CONFIGURATION > HYPERPARAMETERS > Datasets** section.
+This way
+you can easily track which dataset the task is using.

 The Dataset's [`get_local_copy`](../../references/sdk/dataset.md#get_local_copy) method will return a path to the cached,
 downloaded dataset.
 Then we provide the path to Pytorch's dataset object.